fjc1575/Marine-Oil-Spill/README.md

 'MTGANs' is the source code for paper: 《Multi-task GANs for Oil Spill Classification and Semantic Segmentation Based on SAR Images》

 'MFSCNet' is the source code for paper: 《Multi-Feature Semantic Complementation Network for Marine Oil Spill Localization and  Segmentation Based on SAR Images》

+'MIDLN' is the source code for paper: 《Multi-physical Interpretable Deep Learning Network for Oil Spill Identification Based on SAR Images》